onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 Cycle Objective(s):
 - Resolving Circle's existing engineering improvements for USDC on Flow
 - Cadence 1.0 DEX Prep - IncrementFi
-- EVM partner onboarding: Pyth, DeBridge, Coinmetrics
+- EVM partner onboarding: Pyth, DeBridge, Covalent, Etherscan
 - Deliver Axelar bridge

 **Done last sprint**
+- Onboarded DeBridge to PreviewNet
+- Unblocked JVM SDK artifact publishing GH automation which took several fiddly days of back and forth to figure out
+- Approved and funded proposal for second phase of JVM SDK upgrade to start bringing it to parity with the Go SDK

 **This sprint**

-* Review plan/proposal for next phase of JVM SDK update and get contract and timelines agreed
+* Update JVM SDK examples repo now that latest version artifact successfully published
+* Implement multi-sig solution for Circle to help with USDC migration to EVM
+* Upgrade Band protocol contract to C1.0
-* Continue review of IncrementFi Cadence 1.0 contract upgrades
+* Continue review of IncrementFi Cadence 1.0 contract upgrades (couldn't get to it in past sprint)

 **On Hold**
 - Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing